N-Wouda/docblock/README.md

 The `docblock` package reads and parses documentation from C++ header files.
 It should also work out of the box for C header files, but that is currently untested.
 It is opinionated and explicitly does *not* cover all edge cases of the C++ grammar, but hopes to provide sufficient utility for most use cases.
-The package assumes documentation blocks are formatted as follows:
+The package assumes documentation blocks are formatted using C-style comments, as follows:
 ```cpp
 /**
  * Text